val123456/Docker-ized-RTLAMR-Meter-Scanner/README.md

 So far the results are very promising, and I have decided to open source the result.
 Docker-ized RTLAMR Meter Scanner is the first release, designed to help potential users test rtlamr and see if their meter data can be collected.

-**Note:**  This project is mirrored to GitHub here:  [https://github.com/val123456/Docker-ized-RTLAMR-Meter-Scanner](https://github.com/val123456/Docker-ized-RTLAMR-Meter-Scanner)
+**Note:**  This project is hosted on Gitlab at [https://gitlab.com/colinv/docker-rtlamr-meter-scanner](https://gitlab.com/colinv/docker-rtlamr-meter-scanner) and mirrored to GitHub here [https://github.com/val123456/Docker-ized-RTLAMR-Meter-Scanner](https://github.com/val123456/Docker-ized-RTLAMR-Meter-Scanner)

 # Requirements